bioidiap/bob.measure/doc/guide.rst

 =====

 Customizable plotting commands are available in the :py:mod:`bob.measure` module.
-They take a list of development and/or test files and generate a single PDF file containing the plots.
+They take a list of development and/or evaluation files and generate a single PDF file containing the plots.
 Available plots are:

 *  ``roc`` (receiver operating characteristic)